R-Type-Epitech2025/R-Type/README.md

 ### Usage

-Laucnh "How To" in de first menu for know how to play.
+Launch "How To" in de first menu for know how to play.

-### Athors
+### Authors

 Ilan / Antoine / Loic / Saad / Léo / Arthur / Ali